 Sam had unconsciously already planned his escape route from the room.
 The table was near a door and so he would not have far to go.
 After the annoyance of Senator Greeson's tactlessness and the mild feeling of panic he had experienced listening to the Marine Band, Sam had relaxed and was enjoying listening to his friends' banter.
 Josh had been talking animatedly to CJ when he stopped midsentence and cocked his head at the strange sound coming from outside.
 The doors were swung open and four accordion players entered the room playing I love Paris, much to the delight of the French President's wife.

 The sound was quite something.
 The four musicians stopped right beside Sam's table.
 Applause and laughter filled the room as the tune merged into the Can-Can.
-CJ was clapping along, Josh who always found accordions amusing was smiling and even Toby seemed to be enjoying the entertainment.
+CJ was clapping along, Josh who always found accordions amusing was laughing and even Toby seemed to be enjoying the entertainment.

 The music was getting faster, CJ was clapping.
 The way to the door was blocked.
 The music was getting faster.
 CJ leant over to Toby and said something that made him smile.
 Getting faster.
 Sam pulled at his bowtie and placed his foot on the floor to stop the shaking.
 One of the accordionists looked at him and grinned.
 Faster.
 A waiter dashed behind the table a blur of black and white.
 Sam rubbed at his face and swallowed against the sour taste in his mouth.
 CJ stopped clapping.
 She reached over the table and lifted Sam's hand away from his shattered champagne glass.
-Toby cursed and grabbed a napkin, wrapping it around Sam's hand, he told him to sit tight and pulled his hand under the table.
+Toby cursed and grabbed a napkin, wrapping it around Sam's hand, he told him to sit tight.
 Sam stared at the mess on the table which Donna was covering with another napkin.
 His leg was still shaking, tapping against his chair.
 He wanted to bolt but Toby had a tight hold on his hand.

 As one, the accordionists started to move.
 They appeared to perform a magic trick for as they walked in front of the table its occupants took the opportunity to leave the room.
 When the last accordionist filed by, four senior staffers had vanished.